pagkly/Zed/Investopedia3/Equation of Exchange Definition.md

 So now the equation of exchange says that total nominal expenditures is always equal to total nominal income.

 The equation of exchange has two primary uses.
-It represents the primary expression of the [quantity theory of money](https://www.investopedia.com/terms/q/quantity_theory_of_money.asp), which relates changes in the money supply to changes in the overall level of prices.
+It represents the primary expression of the [[quantity theory of money]](https://www.investopedia.com/terms/q/quantity_theory_of_money.asp), which relates changes in the money supply to changes in the overall level of prices.
 Additionally, solving the equation for M can serve as an indicator of the demand for money in a macroeconomic model.

 ## The Quantity Theory of Money